grantspell/project-four/README.md

 * Add art pieces directly from the `library` page using a drop down menu to select collection

 * Integrate Devise for usre Authentication / Authorization

+* Integrate search capability for user to search APIs to add their own artists of both variations